Aspie96/blog/content/posts/free-speech.md

 Governments aren't the only ones taking actions to prevent public communications, thereby engaging in censorship.

-Social media platforms are used by many as one of the primary tools for public self-expression.
-The companies running these platform, however, have the ability to remove anything which gets published, as well as to ban accounts altogether.
-This gives them a lot of power to influence public discourse, not necessarily in the public interest.
+Social-media platforms are used by many as one of the primary tools for public self-expression.
+The companies running them, however, can remove anything they wish and even ban accounts altogether.
+This gives them a lot of power to influence public discourse, not necessarily for the common good.

-Content-neutral free-speech platforms that only remove that which would otherwise hamper the functionality, the utility or the existence of the platform itself (such as spam or illegal material) do exist.
-Censorship-resistant platforms based on open source software and decentralized communication protocols also exist.
+Content-neutral free-speech platforms that only remove that which would otherwise threten their functionality, utility or existence (such as spam or illegal material) do exist.
+Censorship-resistant platforms based on open source software and decentralized communication protocols are also available.

 Some online platforms make it easier than others to speak anonymously.
 This allows users to express themselves without fear of social repercussions or their personal or professional life being degraded.
 Several people may need this protection.
 Consider, for example, those living in oppressive religious environments: an apostate in an Islamic theocracy or a gay boy in a family of Christian fundamentalists.
 Anonymity can shield them while they publish their personal experiences and interact with others like them.